ameisehaufen/kmrecollwebui/README.rst

     -a ADDR, --addr ADDR  address to bind to [127.0.0.1] -p PORT, --port PORT  port to listen on [8080]

+The standalone application can be configured to run automatically using systemd.
+See the file README.systemd.

 Run as WSGI/CGI
 ---------------